Glencoe Dethatching Lawn Services

 Contact Glencoe’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Glencoe.
 The Village operates a comprehensive yard waste collection program, typically running from April through November, with specific collection days for each neighborhood.
-Residents must use biodegradable paper bags (plastic bags are strictly prohibited) or rigid containers (usually up to 32 gallons) for thatch, grass clippings, and leaves.
-Commercial contractors may be subject to additional permit or fee requirements.
+Residents must use biodegradable paper bags (plastic bags are strictly prohibited) or rigid containers (usually up to 32 gallons) for yard waste, including dethatched thatch, grass clippings, and leaves.
+Commercial contractors may be subject to additional permit or fee requirements for large volumes.
 Accepted materials for curbside collection include:

-- Thatch and grass clippings (separated if required)
+- Thatch and grass clippings (separated as required)

 - Leaves